dgomesbr/awesome-aws-workshops/README.md

 - [Online AWS Data Migrations](https://github.com/aws-samples/aws-online-data-migration-workshop)
 - [S3 Security Settings and Controls](https://github.com/aws-samples/amazon-s3-security-settings-and-controls)
 - [Transfer for SFTP Logical Directory demonstration](https://github.com/aws-samples/transfer-for-sftp-logical-directories)

 ---

-## Contributing

-Your contributions are always welcome!
-Please take a look at the [contribution guidelines](https://github.com/dgomesbr/awesome-aws-workshops/blob/master/CONTRIBUTING.md) first.

-We will keep pull requests open so you can [vote for them](https://github.com/dgomesbr/awesome-aws-workshops/pulls) by adding :+1: to it.
-Pull requests will be merged when their votes reach **10**.

----
 Questions, sugestions, and new content?